The world’s largest community of AI artists exploring the impact of AI on our art, culture and society.

-Themes Explored By Our Artists
+Themes Explored By Our Artists:

 AI is not only transforming our ability to create, but posing critical questions about our relationship with technology.
 Will AI be our greatest invention, or our last one?
 Our community of artists is exploring important questions raised by Ai through their art.
 For example, how can AI expand human creativity?
 How can we use AI to mirror back our humanity and learn about ourselves?
 How can we avoid embedding bias and discrimination into the datasets used to train AI?
 How can we navigate intimacy and privacy with intelligent machines?
+Will AI help or hurt our chances of living sustainably on this planet?

 Can AI be autonomously creative in a meaningful way?
 How can AI help us learn about our collective imagination?
 Can AI make a building become conscious?
 How can artists build creative and improvisational partnerships with AI?
 How can we ensure certain populations aren’t marginalized by AI systems?
 Can Ai write poetry and screenplays?
 Can Ai learn what moves us aesthetically, and create genuinely beautiful new forms?
 What does a machine see when it looks at the depth and breadth of our human experience?
+Can AI paintings, AI music albums or robot art be as moving as works made by humans?

-Explore Our Free Resources
+Explore Our Free Resources:

-Frequently Asked Questions About AI Art
+Frequently Asked Questions About AI Art:

 What is Artificial Intelligence (AI) artwork?

 Artificial Intelligence artwork refers to art generated with the assistance of AI.
-Put simply, AI is a field of computer science focused on creating machines that simulate human cognition and learning.
+AI is a field of computer science focused on creating machines that simulate human cognition and learning.
 AI generated art can range from autonomous creations like the work of Ahmed Elgammal to improvisational partners like Sougwen Chung, both of which you can explore above.
 AI artists vary widely in their mediums, from the artificial intelligence paintings of Pindar Van Arman to the AI created music of Taryn Southern.

 What is Google Deep Dream?